 You'll just need a 10-inch cast iron skillet and your oven to make this easy Summer Steak Skillet recipe.
 I just got this Milo Skillet from Kana, and I seriously love it!
 It is a tad deeper than my Staub or my Lodge skillet that I already have, so I was super excited about that.
 Plus the bright white is just so gorgeous, how can you not want it!?

 This recipe is perfect on its own, but it can also be served with rice, tortillas, or bread.
-That is completely up to you!
-I’ve used every color of the rainbow in this skillet dish with my favorite summer vegetable, corn on the cob.
-Now, if you didn’t know that I am from the Midwest – I am telling you now because we are talking about corn.
+I’ve used lots of colors of the rainbow in this skillet dish along with my favorite summer vegetable, corn on the cob.
+Now, if you didn't know that I am from the Midwest – I am telling you now because we are talking about corn.
 And corn on the cob is one of my favorite vegetables.
-And yes, it’s a vegetable in this form.
-Even if you consider it a grain, people in the Midwest do not!
+And yes, it's a vegetable in this form.
+Read my article, What the Hell is Corn? to learn more.

 Why go organic?